-Besides the six traditional pre-programmed functions of the DUO 60, the DUO Plus comes with three new owes: Cake, Egg, and Sterilize.
+Besides the six traditional pre-programmed functions of the DUO 60, the Instant Pot DUO Plus comes with three new owes: Cake, Egg, and Sterilize.
 As the names suggest, you can now bake delicious cakes, prepare eggs, and use the sterilize function to pasteurize milk or keep germs at bay with only one device.

 It’s also designed with a large front panel with buttons and an LCD screen that displays valuable information such as cooking settings, pressure levels, and Keep Warm ON/OFF using ingenious icons.
 Furthermore, each program can be preset to ‘Less’, ‘Normal’ or ‘More’, and there are three temperature settings for the sauté, slow cooking, and Keep Warm functions.

 The DUO Plus is designed with 15 preset dishes, has 10 safety mechanisms, and comes equipped with the latest 3rd generation technology with an embedded microprocessor.
 The microprocessor keeps track for your settings and makes sure all the conditions are met so that your food will be cooked to the highest standards of quality.